craigmbooth/craigmbooth.github.io/index.md

   feature: headers/main_header.png
 ---

 I am a software engineer, data scientist and expat currently living in Chicago, IL.
 In the past I was an astrophysicist, working on high performance computing simulations of galaxy formation.
-Currently, I head up the engineering team at edtech startup  [Packback](https://packback.co), and was previously director of engineering at [Narrative Science](https://www.narrativescience.com)
+Currently, I am CTO at the EdTech startup [Packback](https://packback.co), where I am part of a team that helps inspire the curiosity inside of every student.
+I was previously director of engineering at [Narrative Science](https://www.narrativescience.com)

-Right now, my main software engineering interests are centered around algorithmic art and designing scalable infrastructure and cloud architectures.

 <div class="row">
   <div class="col-md-4 col-lg-4 col-sm-6 col-xs-12 front-box">